atiumcache/game_of_life/README.md

 ### Other Options

-3 speed options: slow, medium, fast.
+There are 3 speed options: slow, medium, fast.
 This corresponds to the speed at which each generation occurs.

 ## Usage